Jitka's mobile CV

 Other Experience

-• 2022: Organizer of the Symposium Eco-evolutionary dynamics in changing environments: insights from models, experiments and case studies at the Congress of the European Society for Evolutionary Biology (ESEB), Prague
+• Eco-evolutionary dynamics in changing environments: insights from models, experiments and case studies at the Congress of the European Society for Evolutionary Biology (ESEB), Prague (2022)

-• 2010: Organizer of the Frontiers of speciation: Evolution of reproductive isolation: models and empirical evidence meeting, Prague (together with Radka Storchova)
+• Frontiers of speciation: Evolution of reproductive isolation: models and empirical evidence meeting, Prague (organized together with Radka Storchova, 2010)

 • Referee for: